Written by Sneha Patwari, Corporate Secretary Lead

 - Opening business bank accounts in Singapore

-It’s good to note that the exact document requirements depend on the bank or agency you are dealing with.
-Banks generally ask for a Certificate of Incorporation, but some don’t.
-For example, Maribank Singapore requires no documents as they pull details from MyInfo Business using Singpass.
-DBS Singapore may require minimal documentation if the company is fully Singapore-owned, while foreign shareholders require more documents.
+The exact document requirements depend on the bank or agency you are dealing with.
+Banks generally ask for a Certificate of Incorporation, but some don't.
+For example, Maribank Singapore requires no documents because they pull details from MyInfo Business using SingPass.
+DBS Singapore may require minimal documentation if the company is fully Singapore-owned, while foreign shareholders need more documents.

 The same applies when dealing with government agencies.
-For example, applying to be a retailer of certain products requires a Certificate of Incorporation and/or an ACRA Business Profile.
-For some other licenses, the government can verify your details directly through Singpass or Corppass, removing the need to submit documents.
+For example, applying to be a retailer of certain products requires a Certificate of Incorporation or an ACRA Business Profile.
+For some other licenses, the government can verify your details directly through SingPass or Corppass, removing the need to submit documents.

 - Company name or legal entity name

-- Business registration number or Unique Entity Number (UEN)
+- Business registration number, also called the Unique Entity Number (UEN)

 - Date of company incorporation or business registration

-- Type of business entity (e.g., private limited, public limited, etc.)
+- Type of business entity (for example, private limited, public limited, etc.)

 - Former names of the company, if applicable.
 The certificate shows up to five most recent former names, but does not include name changes before January 2003.